ecsuvd/ecsuvd.github.io/_posts/2017-04-18-HR_analysis_I.markdown

             aes(y = total * pct / 2, label = paste0(round(pct * 100, 1), "%")), size = 4)
 {% endhighlight %}

+{:refdef: style="text-align: center;"}
 ![]({{ site.url }}/assets/hr_plot5.jpg){:height="200px" width="300px"}
+{: refdef }

-Another obvious fact: Lower the salary higher the rate of quitting.
+Another obvious fact - Lower the salary higher the rate of quitting.

 As a summary of these bar plots, I could say that promotions and high salaries could keep employees in the company whereas work accidents and type of jobs